 Aisti, a Finnish provider of wood fiber based acoustic solutions, launched the world’s first commercial pilot plant to produce sustainable acoustic tiles with foam forming.
 The development work at Aisti’s pilot plant facility will lead to a ground-breaking shift in biobased building materials production and accelerate the decarbonization of the construction industry.

 The objective of the pilot plant is to finalize the product development of Aisti’s acoustic tiles and scale up the company’s foam-forming technology, a cost-effective technology that relies on foam to create low-density wood fiber boards.
 The pilot plant will also produce demo products to gain further insight into market needs and customer demands.

-Aisti Teno tiles are the first biobased acoustic tiles to deliver functionality, carbon negativity, and affordability with the same installation process as conventional options.
+Aisti Teno tiles are the first biobased acoustic tiles to deliver functionality, sustainability and affordability with the same installation process as conventional options.
 The tiles are plastic-free and 100% recyclable.
 By 2030, Aisti Teno acoustic tiles are expected to decrease buildings’ greenhouse gas emissions by 3.5 megatons.

 “We are excited to announce the launch of our pilot plant, which brings us one step closer to offering affordable, bio-based building materials to global markets by 2025,” comments Mikko Paananen, Founder and CEO at Aisti.
 “For the first time in the industry, we can create safe and sound indoor climates at no extra costs to builders or negative impact on the planet.”

 Aisti’s pilot plant will also serve as a research and development center for biobased construction solutions from renewable and circular raw materials, including cellulose fibers and recycled materials.